Want to know the tools I use? Here they are.

 Years ago, I used TradeKing because it offered $4.95 trades.
 Ally acquired them and it became Ally Invest, which I still use today.
 What's nice is I can access the account with just the Ally Bank login since they're connected.
 I never moved my holdings over to Vanguard because Ally Invest charges no fees and I didn't want to deal with transferring assets.

 Vanguard is where I hold everything else because Vanguard has the best funds.
 I have a few stock holdings there too but the bulk of money is in mutual funds or ETFs.

-RealtyShares is my crowdfunding platform of choice and the only place we've ever invested in crowdfunded real estate.
+Rich Uncles is one of my new favorite crowdfunding platforms after RealtyShares went down.
 I've looked at Peerstreet and Fundrise though too, it's worth checking them all out honestly because who knows who will have the best deal on a given day.
 Fundrise is also a bit different in the setup because you invest in a fund, rather than directly in properties.

 Our three main credit cards are the Southwest Airlines Rapid Rewards Visa Credit Card, The Starwood Preferred Guest® Credit Card from American Express, and the Costco Anywhere Visa Card by Citi.